Maine Public Library Statistics - FY 2012

 Using Maine Public Library Statistics Tables

 The raw data, collected through the 2012 Annual Report for Maine Public Libraries, is available to analyze in one Excel workbook with mulitple worksheets and may not always print well, depending on your printer.
 Best used electronically and print report above or pdf files below instead.
-Please note that the salary information is on a separate tab - last tab-- olive gree, after the state data.
+Please note that the salary information is on a separate tab - last tab-- olive green, after the state data.

 If you need different queries than what is listed below, contact Stephanie Zurinski via the Contact Us page, using the drop down menu for her name.